The Bat Conservation Bank of Indiana

 The Jug Hole Cave site in Harrison County protects the entrance and adjacent swarming habitat of the largest Indiana bat hibernaculum in Indiana.
 More than 70,000 Indiana bats use this cave every winter.

-The tract is largely forested with openings that are being restored to native barrens grasslands.
+The tract is largely forested with openings that are being restored to native barren grasslands.
 This site is largely surrounded by state-owned forest, but because of the sensitivity of this cave, this site is not open to the public.

-The Chelsea Flatwoods site in Jefferson County is part of the largest Illinoian-till flatwoods conservation area remaining in the United States and lies adjacent to an additional 458 acres of protected habitat.
+The Chelsea Flatwoods site in Jefferson County is part of the largest Illinoian-till flatwoods conservation area remaining in the United States.
+It lies adjacent to an additional 458 acres of protected habitat.
 As the largest, wettest and most diverse example, Chelsea Flatwoods conserves a forest offering rich wildflowers, ferns and an interesting mix of trees.
 American beech, sweet gum, sugar maple and a variety of oaks dominate the woods.

 This site provides maternal habitat for northern long-eared bats.
 The preserve is open to the public, but there are no designated trails through this wet forest.